adamreisnz/mongoose-to-json/README.md

 ## Usage

-As a global plugin for all Mongoose schema's:
+Setup as a global plugin for all Mongoose schema's:

 ```js
 const mongoose = require('mongoose');